c0y01202/Regex-made-easy/validating_an_email.md

 >Without the `m` flag in the console log the script would only render a `1` as seen here: `console.log(str.match(/^\d/g)); //1`.

 >The `g` flag searches for all matches in a string or line of e-mails.
+When validating an e-mail `g` is for a global search, meaning it will match all occurences.

 ### Grouping and Capturing